PantelisAndrianakis/Breezy/documentation/tooling/language-server.md

 The server is intentionally small and grows from here.

-- **Diagnostics, hover, and go-to-definition** are served; **find-references, completion, signature help, formatting, and rename** are not yet — each is a further slice of exposing the compiler's symbol information.
+- **Diagnostics, hover, go-to-definition, and find-references** are served;
+  **completion, signature help, formatting, and rename** are not yet — each is a further slice of exposing the compiler's symbol information.
+Completion in particular waits on live-as-you-type (below): it needs the buffer you are mid-edit in, which the on-save model does not have.
-- **Go-to-definition is project-local and reaches named declarations.** It jumps to a class, method, field, free function, or constructor in your own files.
-It does not yet resolve a **local variable or parameter** (no in-scope information in the index yet), an **inherited** member, or a **built-in** (the prelude has no user-visible definition site); those hover with a type but do not jump.
+- **Definition and references are project-local and reach named declarations.** They work on a class, method, field, free function, or constructor in your own files.
+  They do not yet resolve a **local variable or parameter** (no in-scope information in the index yet), an **inherited** member, or a **built-in** (the prelude has no user-visible definition site); those hover with a type but do not jump or list uses.
   A `new Foo` occurrence is anchored at the `new` keyword.
 - **On open and save, not on every keystroke.** A check reads the file from disk, which is authoritative at open and save.
 Live-as-you-type checking of the unsaved buffer is a planned follow-up.